-The Community Activities Network has established a disability sports sub-group which has brought together groups from across the tow n.
-The aim of the group is to raise aw areness of the activities that are available in the tow n for people with a disability and to provide closer w orking to ensure a coherent approach to physical activity provision for the people with disabilities.
+The Community Activities Network has established a disability sports sub-group which has brought together groups from across the town.
+The aim of the group is to raise awareness of the activities for the disabled that are available in the town and to provide closer working to ensure a coherent approach to physical activity provision for the disabled.